 [Regulation 66 inserted in Gazette 20 Jun 1997 p.
 2844; amended in Gazette 31 Mar 2005 p.
 1052.]

-67. Additional charge for payment by instalments
+67. Instalments, determining additional charge for payment by

 For the purpose of determining the additional charge to be imposed where payment of a rate or service charge is made by instalments, the local government is to —